 The Directive to Physicians allows you to state your preferences in two situations.
-The first situation addresses what you want to happen if are diagnosed with a terminal condition.
+The first situation addresses what you want to happen if you are diagnosed with a terminal condition.
 The second situation addresses what you want to happen if you are diagnosed with an irreversible condition.

 Why Sign a Directive?

-Signing a Directive is a difficult decision but it puts you in control of your end of life treatment by allowing you to specify in advance what life-sustaining treatment you will receive.
+Signing a Directive is a difficult decision, but it puts you in control of your end-of-life treatment by allowing you to specify in advance what life-sustaining treatment you will receive.

-Consider the Edwarda Obara’s story previously mentioned.
+Consider Edwarda Obara’s story previously mentioned.
 I wouldn’t want to live like that, would you?
 But, I wouldn’t want my family to end my treatment too soon either.
 I want my family to give me every possible chance to recover like Shelli Eldredge’s family did for her.
 But, if my condition is such that I will never be able to live a meaningful life, I know in advance that I don’t want to be kept alive artificially in a state of unconsciousness for decades.
-This is especially true in light of recent studies suggesting that some people living in vegetative states are actually conscious.
+This is especially true in light of recent studies suggesting that some people living in vegetative states are conscious.
 Can you imagine being conscious but trapped in a body that can’t move or communicate for a lifetime?